te6695/LibraryWebAPI/README.md

 POST	/api/loans	Issue a book to a borrower
 POST	/api/returns	Return a borrowed book
-GET	/api/loans/overdue	List all currently overdue loans Usage
+GET	/api/loans/overdue	List all currently overdue loans
-Once the API is running, you can interact with it using tools like Postman, Insomnia, or by integrating it with a front-end application.

-Example: Registering a user with Postman
-Method: POST URL: https://localhost:7211/swagger Body (raw, JSON):

-json
-{
-  "username": "admin",
-  "password": "admin123"
-}
-Example: Getting all books (after authentication) First, POST to /api/auth/login to get a JWT.

-Then, make a GET request to https://localhost:3000/api/books.

-Include the JWT in the Authorization header as a Bearer token:

-Authorization: Bearer <token>
-Contributing
-Contributions are welcome!
-Please follow these steps:

-Fork the repository.

-Create a new branch (git checkout -b feature/your-feature-name).

-Make your changes.

-Commit your changes (git commit -m "Add new feature").

-Push to the branch (git push origin feature/your-feature-name).

-Open a Pull Request.